oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 After the generation, you will find sub-folders were created for the `gateway`, `store`, and `blog` services.
 The `gateway` will act as the front-end application and as a secure router to the `store` and `blog` microservices.

-Create a [Docker Hub](https://hub.docker.com/) personal account, if you don't have one.
 Then build and publish each application image.
 For example, in the `gateway` folder run:

 ```shell
 ./gradlew -Pprod bootJar jib \